frizchar/phase-space-reconstruction-of-financial-time-series/README.md

 # Phase space of filtered stock data
 ### Overview
-We applie low-pass filtering on historical data of stocks, following the steps below:<br>
+We process historical data of stocks, following the steps below:<br>
 1. pull historical data of the selected stock using the [yfinance](https://pypi.org/project/yfinance/) package
 1. apply low-pass Butterworth filtering on the stock data
 1. plot both initial and filtered stock data